-This course investigates communication and relationships in creating a productive work environment , including non-verbal communication, constructive feedback, dealing with anger, and resolving conflict.
+This course will focus on the importance of communication and relationships in creating a productive work environmen.
+Topics include non-verbal communication, constructive feedback, dealing with anger, and resolving conflict.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to: